 To fund the upkeep and repair of the mill, we:

-- Regularly grind cornmeal at the mill for sale (CURRENTLY SOLD AT Howling Cow Creamery and the Historic Yates Mill County Park visitor center, and during corn grinding weekends.
+- Grind cornmeal at the mill for sale.
+You can find Yates Mill cornmeal at Howling Cow Creamery, Historic Yates Mill County Park visitor center, and during corn grinding weekends.

 - Sell a variety of other mill merchandise during corn grinding weekends and on Red Bubble.

 - Host public tours each weekend from March through November.

 - Accept donations from Yates Mill Associates supporters.

 - The flume/fore bay is the wooded structure that controls the water that runs over the waterwheel.
 It is starting to degrade and needs to be replaced.

 - The waterwheel has outlasted its predicted lifespan by many years but it is starting to degrade beyond simple repairs and needs to be replaced.
 This involves removing the waterwheel from the mill with a crane, building a new one offsite, and lifting the new waterwheel back into place with a crane.